 In 2005, the Rollin M. Gerstacker Foundation of Midland, Michigan established a $1.5 million endowment at Saginaw Valley State University.
 Its purpose was to create a new cadre of educational leaders through a leadership development program that would expand the vision and leadership capabililty of a select group each year of premier teachers and administrators.
 Through this initiative, the Gerstacker Fellowship Program, the quality of K-12 education in our communities would be improved as our students would be better prepared to meet the challenges of living in a global community and competing in a global economy.
-Since it's inception, over 100 teachers and administrators have completed the twelve month, monthly week end educational program which also involves an international travel and study experience.
+Since it's inception, 134 teachers and administrators have completed the twelve month, monthly week end educational program which also involves an international travel and study experience.

 The reach of the Gerstacker Fellowship Program has expanded to many school districts throughout the state.
 School leadership is influenced by Gerstacker Fellows in school districts as far north as Grand Rapids, to the west, Port Huron Schools to the east, and Warren Consolidated Schools to the south.

 The school districts represent rural, surburban, and urban communities.
 Those communities include: